Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces

 \section{Abstract}

-We prove lower bounds for energy functionals of mappings from real, complex and quaternionic projective spaces with their canonical (symmetric space) metrics to Riemannian manifolds.
-We show that these results for complex projective space extend to all K\"ahler manifolds biholomorphic to $\C P^{N}$.
-For real and complex projective spaces, these lower bounds are sharp, and we characterize the family of energy-minimizing maps which arise in these results.
+We prove lower bounds for energy functionals of mappings from real, complex and quaternionic projective spaces to Riemannian manifolds.
+For real and complex projective spaces, these lower bounds are sharp, and we characterize the family of energy minimizing maps which arise in these results.
 We discuss the connections between these results and several theorems and questions in systolic geometry.